aaadit24/RecipeRatings/README.md

 # Recipe Rating Prediction: A Data Science Analysis

 ## Introduction
 This analysis investigates recipe data from Food.com to understand and predict recipe ratings.
 The dataset contains 83,782 recipes with information about cooking time, ingredients, steps, and nutritional content.
 Our main question focuses on predicting recipe ratings based on recipe characteristics.
+This project is valuable because it aims to predict the quality of new recipes based on minimal ratings from users.

+The dataset consists of two separate sources:

+- Recipes Dataset: Contains detailed information about each recipe, including its ingredients, cooking time, and nutritional information.
+- Ratings Dataset: Includes user ratings and reviews for the recipes listed in the Recipes dataset.
+Initially, these datasets were separate, so the first step was to merge them using the recipe_id field from the ratings dataset and the id field from the recipes dataset.

+After merging, we calculated the average rating per recipe: This was done by grouping the ratings by recipe ID and computing the mean.
+We then added this average rating back to the recipes dataset.

 Relevant columns in our dataset:
 - `minutes`: Time required to cook the recipe